ManticoreGamesInc/platform-documentation/src/references/teams.md

 There can be different team modes in games, for example, players working together in a team to accomplish a goal (co-operative, team objective), or where all players are fighting against each other (deathmatch, free for all).

+Players on opposite teams will have collision, but players on the same team will not have collision, so they will walk through each other.
+This is the only way to have collision for certain groups of players.

 When creating a new project, the default mode will be **Friendly**.
 This means that players will not be able to apply damage to each other.

 ## Team Settings